lskatz/Kalamari/paper/paper.md

 only a relative select few are included to represent many other possibilities.
 For example, tomato chosen to represent the family of tomatoes, potatoes, eggplant, and tobacco;
 tuna was selected to represent a variety of fish species.

+We also obtained the list of plasmids from the MobSuite project [@robertsonMobsuite].
+We clustered them at 97% average nucleotide identity (ANI) [@lindsey2023rapid].
+For each cluster, the taxonomy identifier was raised to the lowest common tier of taxonomy.
+For example, if a cluster of plasmids were identified by both _Escherichia coli_ and _Salmonella enterica_, then all taxonomy identifiers for the plasmids were changed to their common family, Enterobacteriaceae.
+As a result, any metagenomic signature from these plasmids is both specific enough to the target taxon and general enough to help avoid any misidentifications.

 ### taxonomy